-Comprehensive comparison of Visylix and Genetec Security Center across AI analytics, unified security, deployment models, pricing, and platform architecture for enterprise buyers.
+Visylix vs Genetec Security Center: compare AI analytics, deployment models, pricing, and platform architecture for enterprise buyers.

 Genetec Security Center positions itself as a unified physical security platform combining video surveillance, access control, license plate recognition, and communications in a single interface.
 Visylix focuses specifically on AI-powered video management with the deepest possible analytics capabilities.